 At this moment, interstitial lung disease is incurable, but treatable.
 There are many treatments available for interstitial lung disease, but therapy does not make the disease disappear.
 Therapy is provided to improve quality of life, reduce symptoms, or prevent the ongoing progression of the disease.

 Upon diagnosis, physicians use a combination of medications to suppress the immune system, but this strategy has not met with much success.
 To help patients who are struggling to breathe, compressed oxygen is prescribed to manage shortness of breath.
 Pulmonary rehabilitation and nutritional counseling are sometimes recommended to improve endurance.
 In severe cases, pulmonologists may resort to a lung transplant, but this invasive procedure often has limited availability and extensive requirements for eligibility.

-In the case of interstitial lung disease, autologous stem cells are used, meaning they come from the patient’s own body, and can be found in the bone marrow and in the patient’s blood.
-Stem cells derived from the bone marrow and blood have the capacity to form many types of differentiated cells.
-During the procedure, stem cell treatment involves isolating adult stem cells from bone marrow and blood, which requires special laboratory techniques to collect them.
+In the case of interstitial lung disease, autologous cells are used, meaning they come from the patient’s own body, and can be found in the bone marrow and in the patient’s blood.
+Cells derived from the bone marrow and blood have the capacity to form many types of differentiated cells.
+During the procedure, cellular therapy involves isolating adult cells from bone marrow and blood, which requires special laboratory techniques to collect them.
 After being extracted from the patient’s body, they are isolated.
-Then they are given back to the patient intravenously or through the use of a nebulizer.
+Then they are given back to the patient intravenously.
 The treatment is minimally invasive and typically an outpatient procedure.
 The procedure should be performed in a clinical setting under the supervision of a professional.

-It takes a physician with specific training to perform stem cell therapy adequately and safely.
-If you would like to find out more about ways to relieve your symptoms of interstitial lung disease, please contact one of our patient care coordinators today at (800) 729-3065 to schedule a free consultation.
+It takes a physician with specific training to perform cellular therapy adequately and safely.
+If you would like to find out more about ways to relieve your symptoms of interstitial lung disease, please contact one of our patient care coordinators today at 888-745-6697 to schedule a free consultation.